DKotov29/c_dns_proxy/readme.md

 # About
 This is a DNS proxy server, made with pain and a bit of c.

-Main idea: accept connections, read queries, if domain name in blacklist queried - return ip in local network, otherwise ask top server (on code and config names as boss server) and return what it responds.
+Main idea: accept connections, read queries, if domain name in blacklist queried - return refused, otherwise ask top server (on code and config named as boss server) and return what it responds.
 Also, it must work good with 10k requests per seconds.

 # Build